Zhovtukhin/number_recognition/readme.md

 * Relu Activation x2
 * Max Pooling x2
 * Linear with ReLu x3
-### Usege
+### Usage
-For usege script for number recognition in derectory shuold exists such folders and files:
+For usage script for number recognition in derectory shuold exists such folders and files:
 * models at leat with MNIST_SVHM_aug_model.pth file
 * mean_std.py
 * numberRecognizer.py